 Do you teach in Contra Costa County and want to sign up for a field trip?
 Contact MVSD’s Administrative Assistant at email@example.com.

 Did you know that you can help to keep this program going for the next 20 years?
 MVSD’s Board of Directors established the Dorothy M. Sakazaki Environmental Endowment Fund (Fund) specifically to support the District’s environmental programs like the Wetlands Field Trip.
 The Fund is an Internal Revenue Code Section 501 (c) (3) charitable organization.
-For more information on the Fund and the Wetlands Fieldtrip Program, contact the District Biologist at email@example.com.
+For more information on the Fund and the Wetlands Fieldtrip Program, contact the District at firstname.lastname@example.org.

 Wild about Wetlands (WAW) Classroom Kits